 PingData servers support notification handlers that can be used to notify users and/or administrators of significant changes related to Password Policy state for user entries.
-The
+The following two notification handlers are available:

 - Error Log Account Status Notification Handler Enabled by default.
 The handlers send alerts to the error log when an account event occurs. - SMTP Account Status Notification Handler Sends notifications to designated email addresses, when enabled.
 The SMTP Handler can be enabled with the dsconfig command.